itmat/rum/creating_indexes.md

 Where <gtf> is the name of the gtf file you downloaded, and NAME is the name you have chosen above.

-* This is a master script that runs a bunch of other scripts including bowtie-build...

-* You will need a fair amount of RAM to do this, 10Gb was sufficient for Human
+Note that you will need to supply the full path to the create_indexes_from_ucsc.pl script, which is available in the 'bin' directory of the RUM distribution.
+This is a master script that runs a bunch of other scripts including bowtie-build.
+You will need a fair amount of RAM to do this, 10Gb was sufficient for Human.

 This will create a directory called $NAME (where NAME is the prefix of the files you provided as command line arguments) and put all of the